Davidsoff/headoftheriver/content/deelnemers/inschrijving/index.en.md

 If you have lost your credentials, please send an email to the KNRB. (martijn.vanrossum@knrb.nl)

 **New entries**
-If you want to participate, please send an email (at least one week before closing date of entries) to the KNRB (martijn.vanrossum@knrb.nl) and include the following information:
+If you want to participate, please send an email (at least one week before closing date of entries) to the [KNRB](mailto:martijn.vanrossum@knrb.nl) and include the following information:

 - The full name of your rowing club
 - Country
 - Contact name
 - Contact mail address

-To enter combination crews (Dutch -  foreign / foreign – foreign) please turn to the KNRB (martijn.vanrossum@knrb.nl) with following information:
+To enter combination crews (Dutch -  foreign / foreign – foreign) please turn to the [KNRB](mailto:martijn.vanrossum@knrb.nl) with following information:

 - Event number, for example 115-D8* (Women’s Scull Eights)
 - Club name
 - Names of rowers/coxes plus seating
 - Birthdates rowers/coxes (not only birthyears)
+- Home country of each rower

 **Payment**
 The entry fees include KNRB competition license surcharge.
 Please pay before Tuesday, 3 March at 20:00 hrs. to IBAN NL 71 INGB 0006 6289 83, in the name of Amsterdamsche Roeibond in Amsterdam.
 Sometimes a BIC/Swift code is requested: INGBNL2A or the name and address of the bank (ING BANK, Bijlmerdreef 106, 1102 CT, Amsterdam).
 Please include the name of the registering rowing club and the event field.